peteroupc/peteroupc.github.io/bernapprox.md

 [^61]: Niculescu, Constantin P., and Constantin Buşe.
 "The Hardy-Landau-Littlewood inequalities with less smoothness."
 J. Inequal. in Pure and Appl.
 Math 4 (2003).

-[^62]: B-O. Eriksson, "Some best constants in the Landau Inequality on a Finite Interval", Journal of Approximation Theory 94 (1998).

-[^63]: Babenko, V. F., V. A. Kofanov, and S. A. Pichugov.
+[^62]: Babenko, V. F., V. A. Kofanov, and S. A. Pichugov.
 "On inequalities for norms of intermediate derivatives on a finite interval", Ukrainian Mathematical Journal 47, no. 1 (1995): 121-124.

 <a id=Appendix></a>